rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 > `[field{i}_ty]` is the bytes of the type of the `i`-th union field.

 The individual fields (`[field{i}_ty_]`) are blocks of fixed size determined by the field's layout.
-The compiler picks the offset of the fields with respect to the union and the `union` size according to certain constraints like, for example, the alignment requirements of the fields, the `#[repr]` attribute of the `union`, etc.
+The only degrees of freedom the compiler has when computing the layout of a union are the size of the union and the offset of each union field within its variant.
+How these are picked depends on certain constraints, lik for example, the alignment requirements of the fields, the `#[repr]` attribute of the `union`, etc.

 ### Unions with default layout ("`repr(Rust)`")